johnsonb-ucar/beautiful-soup/docs/rst/observations/obs_converters/tropical_cyclone/tc_to_obs.rst

 Tropical Cyclone data created by the 'Automated Tropical Cyclone Forecast (ATCF) System' can be converted into DART observations of the storm center location, minimum sea level pressure, and maximum wind speed.
 Several of the options can be customized at runtime by setting values in a Fortran namelist.
 See the namelist section below for more details.
-In the current release of DART only the `WRF model </models/wrf/model_mod.html>`__ has forward operator code to generate expected obs values for these vortex observations.
+In the current release of DART only the :doc:`../../../models/wrf/model_mod` has forward operator code to generate expected obs values for these vortex observations.

 `This webpage <http://www.ral.ucar.edu/hurricanes/realtime/index.php#about_atcf_data_files>`__ documents many things